Last Updated | October 10, 2022

 Similarly, patient profiles must collect the patient’s demographic data and health data such as symptoms, latest test records, medication history, and information on health conditions.

-For keeping the app secure for users, there should be a verification system that both verifies a doctor’s credentials and a patient’s demographic data.
+For keeping the app secure for users, there should be a verification system that both verify a doctor’s credentials and a patient’s demographic data.

 This way, you can ensure there are no bogus profiles and prevent scams.